 The trick is the dark wax is sitting on top of the first layer of clear wax.

 Use your brush again to smooth around details and start to buff.

 Check out what ended up happening to this cabinet here:

-There are over 1000 pieces of used hardware to choose from
+There are 1000's of pieces of up-cycled hardware to choose from at

 firstfinds hardware store